SSJGodGogeta/HammerProxyCheck/README.md

 b) Download the code, open the Tools folder and run the .exe file

-A folder named "LogsForProxyCheck" will automatically get created in the directory where the .exe is running.
+A folder named "LogsForProxyCheck" will automatically get created in the directory where the .exe is running, once you start the .exe.
-Upload your RagePluginHook.logs in that folder
+**Upload your RagePluginHook.logs in that folder**

 Every time you start this tool, it will ask you if you want to have a "detailed mode".